Salzburg-Umgebung District

 The Bezirk Salzburg-Umgebung (German, "surrounding area of Salzburg") is an administrative district (Bezirk) in the federal state of Salzburg, Austria, and congruent with the Flachgau region ([ˈflaxˌɡaʊ̯]), except for the Statutarstadt of Salzburg, which forms a district of its own.

-Area of the district is 1,004.36 km², with a population of 140,914 (January 1, 2009), and population density 140 persons per km².
-Administrative center of the district is Salzburg.
+Area of the district is 1,004.47 km2, with a population of 157,440 (January 1, 2023), and population density 157 persons per km2.
+Administrative center of the district is Seekirchen am Wallersee.

 Administrative divisions

 The district is divided into 37 municipalities, three of them are towns, and six of them are market towns.